mit-pdos/xv6-riscv/README.md

 ### New System Calls

 In order to enable proportional share, it was necessary to expose the per-process ticket count to the user.
-This was enable through two new system calls.
+This was enabled through two new system calls.

 ```c
 // Sets the ticket count for the currently running process